NidaulZafar/api-project/README.md

 ## Roadmap

+This is a basic app that fulfills the requirements for the assignment at HackYourFuture.
+But I intend to keep improving upon it with the following roadmap.

 - [x] Responsive app
 - [x] Use atleast one API to fetch data
 - [x] Loading/error handling for the interaction with the API